hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 Contributors: Mary Piper and Meeta Mistry

-Approximate time: 1.5 hours
+Approximate time: 1 hour

 ## Learning Objectives

 * Discuss other quality metrics for evaluating ChIP-Seq data
-* Generate a report containing quality metrics using the R Bioonductor package `ChIPQC`
+* Understand the steps required to generate a QC report using the R Bioonductor package `ChIPQC`
+* Interpretation of a report containing quality metrics and associated figures
 * Learn to run R scripts from the command-line
 * Identify sources of low quality data